kb-dk/MerMEId/trunk/USING_DOCKER.md

 If you are a seasoned Docker user you might want to review the [Dockerfile](./Dockerfile) before building.
-One thing you might want to uncomment the section about sshd.
+One thing you might want to uncomment is the section about sshd.
 It can be nice to be able to log on to the container.

-Now you should be able to everything in one go by running the shell script.
+Now you should be able to do everything in one go by running the shell script.
 It does a little more than just running a docker build.

 [./build-docker-image.sh](./trunk/build-docker-image.sh)